 - Enter the code that you wrote down from your Mac to provide the access.

 - Once you establish the connection, you will see a screen that shows your Mac desktop.
+If you do not have a Mac desktop, you can opt for running macOS in a virtual machine.

 - Use your iMessage through the remote connection, as you usually do on your Mac.